epcervantes7/btmorphmirror/docs/readme.rst

 Atomic functions are provided to allow usage in scripting and enable the user to built more complex morphometrics on top of the provided functionality.
 The code is serial (i.e., non-parallel) because single neuron morphometrics are fast to compute.
 When analyzing a batch of morphologies a parallel wrapper can be written (e.g., using Pythons's multiprocessing module or more fancy using MPI).

 The input is a digital representation of a neuronal morphology in the SWC format.
 This is the current *de facto* format also used on the curated NeuroMorpho.org  `website <http://neuromorpho.org>`_.org database.
 It is expected to use the standardized SWC-format that follows the three-point soma description (see `here <http://neuromorpho.org/neuroMorpho/SomaFormat.html>`_).
-Analysis is based on the whole neuron.
+Analysis is based on the whole neuron but subtrees can be selectively analyzed based on the value of the SWC-type field.

 Morphometrics can be either scalar (= one value per morphology) or vector / distributed (= a distribution of values per morphology).
 For vector morphometrics, the features can be measures either a branching point, terminal points or both.
 Other 'points' specified in the SWC file are only used for the internal representation of the geometry.